ElectricRCAircraftGuy/glances_wiki/Glances-3.0-Release-Note.md

 ![](https://user-images.githubusercontent.com/776747/39767429-09a653e2-52e7-11e8-89c3-dff819bf14c6.png)

-### A way to have only REST API available and disable WEB GUI access #1149
+### A new way to have only REST API available and disable WEB GUI access #1149

 It is now possible to run the Restful API without the Web User Interface (UI) using the --disable-webui option.